Bluesoup | Great creative campaigns that love to make you smile |…

 Agency: Saatchi & Saatchi

-Waitrose put up a deliberately wonky billboard to highlight their price drops, which was all good until Wandsworth Council mistook it for an actual safety hazard.
-They fenced it off to stop pedestrians from walking near it, completely missing the joke.
-The fact that the council got involved made it even funnier and turned the ad into an even bigger success.
-Accidental marketing win!
+Waitrose put up a deliberately wonky billboard to highlight their price drops all good fun until Wandsworth Council mistook it for a safety hazard.
+They fenced it off to stop pedestrians getting too close, completely missing the joke.

 At Bluesoup, we believe in the magic of great ideas and love creating creative campaigns that do exactly that.
 If you’re looking for a marketing agency that knows how to make you smile, we’d love to bring your next big idea to life.
 Let’s make something unforgettable together!